Setting Up Networking

 - Otherwise, retry after checking the address information and the physical connection.

 Communicating between the Host and Target

 After the network connection has been set up, you can connect or send files to the target device using Secure Shell (SSH) protocol.

 Here are several methods that you can use for host-target communication:

-To connect to the target device, use ssh command on Linux or macOS shell.
+To connect to the target device, use the ssh command on Linux or macOS shell.
 On Windows, you can use a SSH client (for example, Putty).

-To send files to the target device, use scp (secure copy) command on Linux or macOS shell.
+To send files to the target device, use the scp (secure copy) command on Linux or macOS shell.
 On Windows, you can use a SSH client that supports secure file transfer (for example, WinSCP).